 Major citrus canker outbreaks generally occur when new shoots emerge or when fruit are in the early stages of development, especially if a major rainfall event occurs during this critical time.
 Frequent rainfall in warm weather, especially storms, contributes to disease development.
 Citrus canker is a cosmetic disease, but when conditions are highly favorable for infection, it causes defoliation, shoot dieback, and fruit drop.
 Leaf susceptibility is complicated by the citrus leafminer.
 The galleries caused by leafminer larvae do not heal quickly and increase leaf susceptibility.
 Leaves then have highly susceptible wounds for long periods of time where the bacterium can infect the leaf.
 Lesion number and individual lesion size increase greatly and magnify the inoculum pressure in a grove compared to citrus canker without leafminer.

 The bacterium reproduces in lesions on leaves, stems, and fruit.
 When there is free moisture on the lesions, the bacteria ooze out and can spread to new growth and other trees.
 Wind-driven rain is the main means of movement, and wind speeds >18 mph aid in the penetration of bacteria through the stomatal pores or wounds made by thorns, insects, and blowing sand.
 Tissues become resistant to infection as they mature, except when exposed to extreme windblown rain such as in a hurricane.
 Almost all leaf and stem infections occur within the first 6 weeks after growth initiation unless there is a leafminer infestation or tropical-storm-force winds.
 The most critical period for fruit infection is when the fruit are between 0.5–1.5 inches in diameter for grapefruit and 0.25–1.25 inches in diameter for oranges.
-In this stage, the stomates on the fruit surface are opening, and fruit are particularly susceptible to bacterial penetration.
+At this stage, the stomates on the fruit surface are opening, and fruit are particularly susceptible to bacterial penetration.
 After petal fall, fruit remain susceptible during the first 60 to 90 days for oranges or tangerines and 120 days for grapefruit.
 Infection after this time can result in the formation of small, inconspicuous pustules.

 Most spread of the bacterium by wind and rain is over short distances, such as within trees or to neighboring trees.
 Canker is more severe on the side of the tree exposed to wind-driven rain.
 Spread over longer distances, up to miles, can occur during heavy winds, severe tropical storms, hurricanes, and tornadoes.
 Long-distance spread occurs more commonly with the movement of diseased plant material such as budwood, rootstock seedlings, budded trees, or less commonly, fruit and leaves.
 Workers can carry bacteria from one location to another on hands, clothes, and equipment.
 Grove equipment can spread the bacteria within and among plantings, especially when trees are wet.

 The Citrus Health Response Plan (CHRP) does not require removal of affected trees.
 Thus, growers should use their best judgment in management of citrus canker.
 The entire state of Florida is under quarantine, and fruit movement is subject to specific regulations depending on market destination.
+For further information and resources, visit the Citrus Health Response Program Resources webpage.

 Canker losses can be severe under Florida conditions and can be difficult to control on grapefruit and the most susceptible early-season orange varieties.
 Areas that are currently canker-free should be protected to the extent possible.